davidde/notes/GIT.md

 * git stash
 Takes the dirty state of your working directory (uncommitted changes in tracked
-files) and saves it on a stack of unfinished changes that you can reapply at any time.
+files) and saves ('stashes') it on a stack of unfinished changes that you can reapply at any time.

 * git stash list
 Lists the entire stash (each `git stash` command creates a new snapshot).